Rithvikns/Design_patterns/Structural_Pattern/Proxy/README.md

 ## **Conclusion**
 This implementation of the **Proxy Pattern** helps in controlling access and enhancing functionality without modifying the real object.

+## Reference
+For more information on proxy you can refer this website https://refactoring.guru/design-patterns/proxy